alasdairforsythe/tokenmonster/README.md

 ## Datasets

-The datasets used for generating the prebuilt vocabularies are all available on [Hugging Face](https://huggingface.co/datasets/alasdairforsythe/text-english-code-fiction-nonfiction).
+The datasets used for generating the pretrained vocabularies are all available on [Hugging Face](https://huggingface.co/datasets/alasdairforsythe/text-english-code-fiction-nonfiction).
 The sources and scripts used to generate these datasets are included in the training directory.

 The training data mostly came from Red Pajamas [1B Token Sample](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T-Sample).
 However, to reduce formal English and emphasize other languages, informal writing and code, c4_sample & cc_sample were cropped to 100MB, and [Reddit conversations](https://huggingface.co/datasets/SophieTr/reddit_clean) data were added (also cropped to 100MB.)